 Elevated concentrations of GHG in the atmosphere have had a destabilizing effect on the global climate, fueling the phenomenon commonly referred to as global warming.
-The 2007 United Nations Intergovernmental Panel on Climate Change (IPCC) report states that "warming of the climate system is unequivocal, as is now evident from observations of increases in global average air and ocean temperatures."
-The IPCC is referring to the 1.3°F increase in surface temperature over the last century.
-These increases in global temperature have accelerated recently, with 11 of the 12 warmest years on record occurring between 1995 and 2006.
+The 2007 United Nations Intergovernmental Panel on Climate Change (IPCC) report states that "warming of the climate system is unequivocal, as is now evident from observations of increases in global average air and ocean temperatures."5 The IPCC is referring to the 1.3°F increase in surface temperature over the last century.6 These increases in global temperature have accelerated recently, with 11 of the 12 warmest years on record occurring between 1995 and 2006.7

 The climate and the atmosphere will not necessarily react in a linear fashion to increased GHG.
 That is to say, one cannot simply predict that for each ton of carbon dioxide emitted the Earth will warm a certain amount.
 The Earth's climate has a number of feedback loops and tipping points that scientists fear will accelerate global warming beyond the rate at which it is currently occurring.
-For example, as CO2 emissions have increased in recent human history, the oceans and terrestrial ecosystems have been absorbing a significant portion of these gases.
-With continued warming, scientists anticipate a decrease in the ability of oceans and terrestrial ecosystems to absorb GHG, causing anthropogenic $CO_2$ emissions to have a more substantial impact on global climate.
-Another example of a compounding effect can be found in the polar ice caps.
+For example, as CO_2 emissions have increased in recent human history, the oceans and terrestrial ecosystems have been absorbing a significant portion of these gases.
+With continued warming, scientists anticipate a decrease in the ability of oceans and tions have increased from 715 parts per billion (ppb) to more than 1774 ppb, and nitrous oxide (N2O) concentrations have increased by 270 ppb to 319 ppb.3 In addition to these naturally occurring gasses, humans have introduced synthetic gasses with heattrapping capacity into the atmosphere, such as hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulfur hexafluoride (SF6).
+Though relatively low in concentration, these gasses are of particular concern because they have a heat trapping capacity between 1,500 and 22,000 times stronger than CO2.4 Climate scientists have developed a common terrestrial ecosystems to absorb GHG, causing anthropogenic CO_2 emissions to have a more substantial impact on global climate.8 Another example of a compounding effect can be found in the polar ice caps.
 Ice is highly reflective and acts like a giant mirror, reflecting the sun's rays back into space.
 As the planet warms and some of this ice melts, a darker land or ocean surface is revealed.
 This darker surface will tend to absorb more heat, accelerating the speed at which the planet warms with each ton of GHG emitted.